-It’s the first thing you see—what job titles tell you about the role
+What a job title will tell you about the role

-There are undefined guidelines when it comes to job titles, so not every company abides by them.
+Not every company abides by industry standards when it comes to job titles.
 But generally speaking, there are expectations for job titles to align with a particular number of years of work experience.

-This is what that looks like for PR and marketing professionals in Canada:
+This is what that looks like for communications and marketing professionals in Canada:

 - Assistant: 0-1 years